wangkang12/yolo_slowfast-master/readme.md

    ```

    The first time execute this command may take some times to download the yolov5 code and it's weights file from torch.hub, keep your network connection.
+6. test on your webcam
+   run demo_inference_camerweb.py
+   the demo can support the display on the Flask web.but the realtime is poor,next I will optimize the demo .
 ## References

 Thanks for these great works: